-Paper versions of graphic organizers can do a nice job of that.
-But by making them digital in Google Apps, they instantly become customizable.
-Multiple people can collaborate on them in real time.
-They can be shared with a link, embedded in a website or downloaded as an image file.
+Paper versions of graphic organizers, with their hand-drawn boxes and lines, can do a nice job of that, offering a tangible structure.
+But by making them digital, they instantly become customizable, malleable to the specific needs of any learner or lesson.
+Multiple people can collaborate on them in real time, adding insights and building upon each other's ideas from anywhere.
+They can be shared with a simple link, embedded seamlessly in a website for easy access, or downloaded as a convenient image file or PDF file for offline use.

 It took me about 90 minutes to make 15 of them so that averages out to six minutes each.
 (Some were more time-consuming than others, and I got faster at making them as I progressed.)